U.S. government executes woman for first time in nearly seven decades | Politics

 U.S. government executes woman for first time in nearly seven decades

-The United States executed Lisa Montgomery, a convicted murderer and the only woman on federal death row, early on Wednesday, making her the first female prisoner to be executed by the federal government since 1953.
-Montgomery, 52, was convicted in 2007 in Missouri of kidnapping and strangling Bobbie Jo Stinnett, then eight months pregnant.
-Montgomery cut Stinnett's fetus from the womb and tried to pass off the child as her own.
+The U.S. government executed convicted killer Lisa Montgomery by lethal injection early on Wednesday, making her the first woman executed by federal authorities since 1953 and the 11th person subjected to capital punishment under the Trump administration.
+Montgomery, 52, was sentenced to death for the December 2004 strangulation of Bobbie Jo Stinnett, who was eight months pregnant at the time and found slain in her Missouri home.
+Montgomery had cut Stinnett's fetus from the womb and tried to pass off the child as her own before she was arrested.
+The infant was safely recovered by authorities and returned to the father.

-Montgomery was the 11th person executed on federal death row since the practice was resumed last year under outgoing President Donald Trump, a Republican and an outspoken proponent of capital punishment.
+Montgomery was the 11th person on federal death row executed since the U.S. government resumed capital punishment last year under President Donald Trump, a Republican and an outspoken proponent of the death penalty.
 Before Trump, there had been only three federal executions since 1963.
-The European Union, whose 27 governments have banned the death penalty, condemned the execution.
-It said capital punishment was inhuman and no deterrent to crime.
-It appealed to the Trump administration not to carry out more federal-level executions during its last days in power.
+The last woman executed by the federal government was Bonnie Brown Heady, who was sent to the gas chamber in December 1953 with her convicted accomplice, Carl Austin Hall, for kidnapping and killing the 6-year-old son of a wealthy automobile dealer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)